 Researchers believe that just seeing water causes neurochemicals to rush through your body.
-These increase blood flow to your brain and heart.
-And when this happens your body reaches a state of complete wellness and relaxation.
+This increases blood flow to your brain and heart.
+And when this happens, your body reaches a state of complete wellness and relaxation.
 Guess what?
 There are still more benefits.

 Doctors explain that these activities also provide you with regular exercise and social engagement.
-And we all know that both of these done frequently offer very positive rewards.
+We all know that both of these done frequently offer very positive rewards.

 Water For Your Mind

-I don’t want to force you to leave the city life or anything alike.
+I don’t want to force you to leave city life or anything like that.
 I just want you to realize the deep rewards of living near water.
-Or at least getting yourself involved in some water activities.
+Or at least get yourself involved in some water activities.
 Whether you’re by the ocean or lake or even floating in a swimming pool, they will all have a similar effect.